AdrianKriger/APG3040C-APG4013C/cptFlatsAquifer/README.md

 **Trend surfaces using R**

-A trend surface is a map of some continuous variable, computed as a function of the coördinates.
-This corresponds to the concept of a geographic trend, where the variable changes its value along a geographic gradient.

-The trend can be modelled as a linear trend, i.e., the variable increases or decreases a fixed amount for each unit change in the coördinates in some direction.
-This is called a ***first-order trend surface***.

-It can also be modelled as a polynomial trend, i.e., a linear model of some polynomials of the coördinates, for example, a quadratic, which is called a ***second-order trend surface***.

-It can also be modelled as an ***empirical smooth function of the coördinates***, for example a generalized additive model or a minimum-curvature surface (thin-plate spline).

-The residuals from any of the above approaches may have spatial structure.
-This has two implications:

-1. The Ordinary Least Squares (OLS) fit may not be optimal, and a Generalized Least Squares (GLS) trend should be fit .
-2. The OLS or GLS trend surfaces can be modified by (1) interpolating the residuals from the trend-surface fit and (2) adding these to the trend.
-4. The trend and local deviations can be modelled together with Universal Kriging (UK).

-In this exercise we compare these approaches.
+# Welcome to this Trend Surface Analysis with R Tutorial!

+In this set of exercises, we will explore the concepts and applications of trend surface analysis, focusing on 1st and 2nd order trend surfaces, as well as empirical smooth functions.
+Additionally, we will delve into the various flavors of kriging, a powerful geostatistical interpolation method.

+The goal of Trend surface analysis is to help us identify and model the underlying trend or pattern in spatial data, while interpolation techniques enable us to estimate values at unsampled locations based on nearby data points.
+Through this hands-on exercise and a real-world example, you will gain a deeper understanding of spatial interpolation techniques and their applications in various fields, which includes geology, environmental studies, agriculture, urban planning, remote sensing, climate studies, geomorphology, archaelogy, health studies and seismology.

+We will start by understanding the principles of trend surface analysis, a technique used to model spatial trends and variations in data.
+You will learn how to fit **1st and 2nd order trend surfaces** to a dataset and interpret the results to identify underlying patterns.

+Next, we'll explore **empirical smooth functions** to analyze spatial data.
+You will be introduced to different smoothing techniques, like the generalized additive model and minimum-curvature surface (thin-plate spline) to reveal trends and patterns in noisy datasets.

+We end with Kriging flavors.
+Kriging is a geostatistical interpolation method that provides optimal estimates of unknown values based on spatial autocorrelation.
+We will cover **Ordinary Kriging, Generalized Least Squares-Regression Kriging and Universal Kriging**, understanding their assumptions, implementation, and the benefits they offer in different scenarios.

-We use a dataset that is well-suited to illustrate the concepts of trend surface: a set of observations of the elevation above mean sea level of the top of the Cape Flats aquifer, South Africa measured at ~ 30 wells [harvested from Table Mountain groundwaterinfo](https://tablemountain.groundwaterinfo.africa/index.php/view/map/?repository=tmwsa&project=1_water_source_areas)
+For these set of exersices we use a dataset that is well-suited to illustrate the concepts of trend surface: a set of observations of the elevation above mean sea level of the top of the Cape Flats aquifer, South Africa measured at ~ 30 wells [harvested from Table Mountain groundwaterinfo](https://tablemountain.groundwaterinfo.africa/index.php/view/map/?repository=tmwsa&project=1_water_source_areas). _please take care with the application of this dataset.
+While the locations and dataset is real some of the values are for illustrative purposes only.
+A more authoritive dataset is required for a truly definitive result_.

+These exercises are based on the work of [D.G.
+Rossiter](https://cals.cornell.edu/david-rossiter) and are subject to copywrite. _No sale or payment to access_